gracious-tech/copy.church/src/articles/command-many-overlook/index.md

 <BibleQuote passage="1 Cor 8:9"></BibleQuote>

 Likewise, Paul at times didn't exercise his right to financial support because it is not a right that is always justified, it too can be misused.
-After declaring that he didn't make use of his right to support, he gives the clear reason why: "we endure anything rather than put an obstacle in the way of the gospel of Christ" (1 Cor 9:12).
+After declaring that he didn't make use of his right to support, he gives the clear reason why: <q>so that we may not be a hindrance to the gospel of Christ</q> (1 Cor 9:12).

 This explains why Paul sometimes accepted support (Phil 2:18) and at other times did not, and also why he justifies the other disciples' acceptance of hospitality (1 Cor 9:5) yet refused it himself (9:18).
 The right to support can get in the way of the gospel depending on the context and how it is exercised.